codex-storage/nim-codex/library/README.md

 ### `storage_fetch`

-Fetch content identified by `cid` from the network into local store Done in background; callback will not receive progress updates.
+Fetch content identified by `cid` from the network into local store in background.
+The callback will not receive progress updates.

 ```c
 int storage_fetch(void *ctx, const char *cid, StorageCallback callback, void *userData);